jkammau97/Engineering_4_Notebook/README.md

 ### Reflection

 More review.
 I just stole the concept for my code from [W3schools](https://www.w3schools.com/python/trypython.asp?filename=demo_for_string).
 It's crazy to me that it works like that, but idk if that concept works for all arrays.
-I didn't use split because I found that it would be extremely clunky.
+I didn't use `string.split()` like it said to in the assignment description because I found that it was unnessesary, especially for trying to cut down the amount of lines on the code.

 ## MSP

+(Man-Shaped Piñata)

 ### Assignment Description